infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 <pre>
 <div><span>Device A</span></div>
-<code>$> infinit-volume --mount --as bob --name personal --mountpoint mnt/ --async --cache --publish
+<code>$> infinit-volume --mount --as bob --name my-volume --mountpoint mnt/ --async --cache --publish
-Fetched endpoints for "bob/mine".
+Fetched endpoints for "bob/my-network".
-Running network "bob/mine".
+Running network "bob/my-network".
-Remotely pushed endpoints for "bob/mine".
+Remotely pushed endpoints for "bob/my-network".
-Running volume "bob/personal".
+Running volume "bob/my-volume".
 </code></pre>

 _**NOTE**: This command does not return.
 You can make it run in the background if you prefer.
 To stop it and unmount the volume, just hit `CTRL^C` or interrupt the process.
 You should wait until the end of the guide to stop this process though._